DAOmasons/RuleBook/about/overview.md

 At the end of each funding round, each Grant Ship produces a Portfolio Report that includes all of their distributions and disclosures.

-The Arbitrum community then ranks the Grant Ships through a weighted token vote.
+The voting community then ranks the Grant Ships through a weighted token vote.
 In the following funding round, high-performing Ships receive a larger portion of the funding pool, and lower-performing Ships receive less.

 Ships that fail to meet a minimum threshold of votes may be replaced by new operators looking to enter the game.